 - Write using a variety of styles and forms

-At Danson our ultimate goal of reading is comprehension.
+At Danson our ultimate goal of reading is comprehension and engagement with others through text.
 Our aims are that all children:

-Reading is taught in English lessons as well as group, guided reading sessions which take place daily.
+Reading is taught in English lessons as well as guided reading sessions in groups, which take place daily.
 These sessions provide children with access to a range of high quality texts.
 Teachers work with each group weekly on texts suitable for the reading skills of the children.
-Reading comprehension is set as homework at an appropriate level.
 As the level of comprehension deepens, written responses are increasingly demanding.
-Each child is set reading targets every half term.

-Children are given the opportunity to choose their own books to read independently from the inviting book corner in every classroom at least once a week.
+Children are regularly given the opportunity to choose their own books to read independently from the inviting book corner in every classroom.